dahlsailrunner/aspnet6-performance/CarvedRock.Aot.Api/readme.md

 By switching to Dapper.AOT, I was able to get the API to work with Native AOT (from `dotnet publish`).

 The API still works within Visual Studio with EF Core, just not at runtime from `dotnet publish`.
+Even using a SQL query like `ctx.Products.FromSql("SELECT * FROM Products WHERE category = {category} or {category} = 'all'")` does not work.

 ## "Desktop Development with C++" Workload is Required